 Research suggests using a guest speaker as a pedagogical tool creates an active learning environment where students are prompted to use critical thinking.3 Invite a credible guest speaker to share about their experiences.
 Remember to allow enough time for students to ask questions and interact with the guest speaker in an open conversation.

-When you purchase supplies for your school, you can make a difference and support diversity by buying products from Indigenous organisations.
-We partner with nine certified Indigenous brands to help create positive social and economic outcomes for Aboriginal and Torres Strait Islander communities.
-View our comprehensive range of products from Indigenous suppliers here.
+When you purchase supplies for your school, you can make a difference and support diversity by buying products from First Nations organisations.
+We partner with several certified brands to help create positive social and economic outcomes for First Nations communities.
+View our comprehensive range of products from First Nations suppliers here.